 As Churchill wrote in his autobiography: "My nurse was my confidante.
 Mrs Everest it was who looked after me and tended all my wants.
 It was to her I poured out all my many troubles."

-Violet Asquith captured Mrs. Everest's role perfectly: "She was his comforter, his strength and stay, his one source of unfailing human understanding.
+Violet Asquith captured Mrs. Everest's role precisely: "She was his comforter, his strength and stay, his one source of unfailing human understanding.
 She was the fireside at which he dried his tears and warmed his heart.
 She was the night-light by his bed.
 She was security."

 When Mrs. Everest died in 1895, Churchill was the only family member at her bedside.
-He paid for her tombstone, arranged for flowers on her grave for years, and kept her photograph displayed until his death seventy years later.
+He paid for her tombstone, arranged for flowers on her grave for years, and kept her photograph displayed until his own death seventy years later.

 The Black Dog: Churchill's Lifelong Battle